hyperledger-archives/fabric/docs/dev-setup/devnet-setup.md

 Additionally, validating peer (enrollID vp0 and enrollSecret XX) has to be added to membersrvc.yaml file (in fabric/membersrvc).

 ####Start up the second validating peer:
 We need to get the IP address of the first validating peer, which will act as the root node that the new peer will connect to.
-The address is printed out on the terminal window of the first peer (eg 172.17.0.2).
-We'll use "vp2" as the ID for the second validating peer.
+The address is printed out on the terminal window of the first peer (e.g. 172.17.0.2).
+We'll use "vp1" as the ID for the second validating peer.

 ```
-docker run --rm -it -e CORE_VM_ENDPOINT=http://172.17.0.1:2375 -e CORE_PEER_ID=vp1 -e CORE_PEER_ADDRESSAUTODETECT=true -e CORE_PEER_DISCOVERY_ROOTNODE=172.17.0.2:30303 hyperledger-peer peer node start
+docker run --rm -it -e CORE_VM_ENDPOINT=http://172.17.0.1:2375 -e CORE_PEER_ID=vp1 -e CORE_PEER_ADDRESSAUTODETECT=true -e CORE_SECURITY_ENABLED=true -e CORE_SECURITY_PRIVACY=true -e CORE_PEER_DISCOVERY_ROOTNODE=172.17.0.2:30303 hyperledger-peer peer node start
 ```

 You can start up a few more validating peers in the similar manner as you wish.
 Remember to change the ID.